Rise to Success: Career Highlights of Blake Griffin

 On July 19, 2017, Blake Griffin re-signed with the Los Angeles Clippers to a five-year, $173 million contract.

-On November 22, 2017, Blake Griffin had 26 points, 10 rebounds and 10 assists in a win over the Atlanta Hawks, helping the Clippers end a nine-game losing streak.
+On November 22, 2017, Blake Griffin recorded 26 points, 10 rebounds, and 10 assists in a 116–103 win over the Atlanta Hawks, helping the Clippers end a nine-game losing streak.

-In July 10, 2012, Blake Griffin signed a contract extension reportedly worth $95 million for 5 years.
-The deal would keep him under contract until the end of the 2017–18 season
+In 2012, Blake Griffin signed a contract extension to keep him under contract until the end of the 2017-18 season.

 In January 2018, Blake Griffin was traded to the Detroit Pistons from the Los Angeles Clippers.

-On March 20, 2018, Blake Griffin had a near triple-double with 26 points, 10 assists and nine rebounds in a 115–88 win over the Phoenix Suns.
+On March 20, 2018, Blake Griffin nearly achieved a triple-double with 26 points, 10 assists, and nine rebounds in a 115–88 win over the Phoenix Suns.

 In 2019, Blake Griffin appeared as a roaster in the Comedy Central Roast of Alec Baldwin.

-On March 13, 2020, Blake Griffin pledged to give $100,000 to the staff of the Little Caesars Arena who were unable to work during the suspension of the 2019–20 NBA season because of the 2020 coronavirus pandemic.
+On March 13, 2020, Blake Griffin pledged $100,000 to the staff of Little Caesars Arena who were unable to work during the suspension of the 2019–20 NBA season due to the 2020 coronavirus pandemic.

-October 1, 2020: Blake Griffin to host Double Cross with Blake Griffin
+October 1, 2020: Double Cross with Blake Griffin announcement

 On October 1, 2020, it was announced that Blake Griffin would host and present Double Cross with Blake Griffin, a hidden camera television series.